olegv142/esp32-ble-uart-mx/README.md

 ### Connect by addresses
 The adapter does not provide the possibility to connect to target device by its name.
 The only way to identify the target is by MAC address consisting of 6 bytes.
 This is intentional since using device names does not work in case there are 2 devices with the same name.
 One may easily find device address by using **nRF Connect** application which is available for many platforms.

+### Error handling
+The adapter implements very simple but powerful error handling strategy.
+Should anything goes wrong it just reset itself.
+It helps to workaround potential problems with error handling in BLE stack.
+For example the connect routine may hung forever.
+Resetting is the only way to recover from such situations.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs: